divolte/divolte-collector/docs/configuration.rst

 Mapping property: ``mapping_script_file``
 """""""""""""""""""""""""""""""""""""""""
 :Description:
   The location of the Groovy script that defines the how events from sources will be mapped to Avro records that are written to sinks.
 If unset, a default built-in mapping will be used.
+(In this case any value for the ``schema_file`` property is ignored: the default built-in mapping always produces records conforming to the `built-in schema <https://github.com/divolte/divolte-schema>`.)

   See the :doc:`mapping_reference` for details on mapping events.
 :Default:
   *Built-in mapping*
 :Example: